OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

   **example_to_install** -- This should be the dominant language you will use in your project.
 A working example will be installed in the language you choose; the easiest way to get going is simply to adjust the examples for your needs.

-  **configure_running_python** -- Select "y" if and only if you intend to use Python in your project and the Python executable may be found on your path.

   **configure_running_matlab** -- Select "y" if and only if you intend to use Matlab in your project and the Matlab executable may be found on your path.

   **configure_running_r** -- Select "y" if and only if you intend to use R in your project and the R executable may be found on your path.